SUMaC student in front of computer

 Show Hide

-If you are using a laptop with a built-in microphone, we recommend that you use headphones during live class sessions to avoid echo or feedback.
-Using a headset with a microphone will help ensure that you have clear audio when participating in class.
+We recommend that students use headphones during live class sessions to avoid echo or feedback.
+Using a headset with a microphone will help ensure students have clear audio when participating in class.

 Suitable Learning Environment